-Students who may require support can be identified from a variety of sources of information, including primary school information, National Foundation for Education Research (NFER) Cognitive Abilities Testing (CAT), GL Assessments, Explorer lessons, subject teacher, parental concern and Progress Indicators.
+Students who may require support can be identified from a variety of sources of information, including primary school information, National Foundation for Education Research (NFER)?
+Cognitive Abilities Testing (CAT), GL Assessments, Explorer lessons, subject teacher, parental concern and Progress Indicators.
 A lack of competence in English when it is not the student's first language must not be equated with SEND, but it could still be regarded as a learning difficulty in some cases.

 A student identified as having Special Needs will be fully integrated into mainstream teaching groups where teaching will be appropriate to their needs, allowing them to realise their potential.
 Some students may be withdrawn for individual teaching where this is necessary to meet their individual needs.
-Information regarding student needs is kept on Student Information Management System (SIMs).
+Information regarding student needs is kept on Student Information Management System (SIMs), whilst a Support Plan is accessible to staff via Class Charts.